Pr0gGenie/discopilot/README.md

 # Discopilot

-A discord application to respond using Microsoft Copilot.
+A discord application to respond using ChatGPT.